WesselSmit/web-app-from-scratch-1920/README.md

 HOW DOES THE INTERACTION FLOW THROUGH THE APPLICATION?
 (INTERACTION DIAGRAM)

 # Design Patterns and Best Practices
+WELKE BEST PRACTICES HEB JE TOEGEPAST

 # Stuff I Want To Do
+- [x] Allow users to customize their game settings
+- [] Allow users to see which questions they answered (in)correct
+- [] Allow users to see what the correct answer is after they've answered the question

 # Credits